lorenzo-rovigatti/oxDNA/README.md

 At the end of the compilation three executables (oxDNA, DNAnalysis and confGenerator) will be placed in the `build/bin` directory.

 Compiling with Python bindings will also generate an `oxpy` package in the `build/oxpy` directory that can be imported in Python.
-Running `make install` will attempt to copy the package to the local module directory, which is either in the user's home (*e.g.* `.local/lib/python3.8/site-packages`) or the current environment's module folder.
+Running `make install` will attempt to copy the package to the `pip`'s module directory.
+The specific location will depend on your system's settings.
+We advise you to use [virtual environments](https://docs.python.org/3/tutorial/venv.html) (see *e.g.* [pipenv](https://docs.pipenv.org/)) to avoid conflicts with other packages and/or dependency and permission issues.

 ## `cmake` options